davidmrau/efficient-NLP/README.md

 num_docs_per_latent_term.pdf  : given an overview of the distribution of documetns over the latent terms / posting lists.

 ### Evaluation
-We propagate the queries of the [Test Set ](#test-set) through our model in order to get asparse representation, and retrieve relevant sentences using the inverted index.
-We save the top-10 results for each query to a file.
-Then we use the official MS Marco evaluation script (ms_marco_eval.py) in order to get the MRR metric results, that we also save to a file.
+We propagate the queries of the [Test Set ](#test-set) from the file {queries_filename} through our model in order to get asparse representation, and retrieve relevant sentences using the inverted index.
+We save the top-10 results for each query to a file (ranking_results.{queries_filename}).
+Then we use the official MS Marco evaluation script (ms_marco_eval.py) in order to get the MRR metric results, that we also save to a file (metrics.{queries_filename}).

 ### File Structure (After Succesfully Completed Pipeline)